 Soft surfaces absorb sound waves while hard surfaces reflect them.
 Different hard surfaces reflect sounds in different ways.
 The way wood reflects sound is different than tile.
 IF you have any spare leftovers to recycle, those could work.

 Regardless of what types of hard surfaces are in your room, do your best to work in soft surfaces where you can.
-If your bedroom has hardwood floors, consider putting down an area rug to help absorb sound.
+If your bedroom has hardwood or concrete floors, consider putting down an area rug to help absorb sound.

 You may even consider getting a tufted headboard for your mattress rather than an oak bed frame.
 Another way you can help eliminate sound is by hanging curtains rather than using blinds.
 Not to mention, curtains can really add a facelift to any room!